JamesPImes/xlsx_copycull/README.md

 We can pass this to the simplified `xlsx_copycull.copy_cull_spreadsheet()` function (with other required arguments) -- see Examples 1 and 2 below.

-Or we can use it with `WorkbookWrapper` and `WorksheetWrapper` objects if we need to do other tasks with the underlying `Workbook` or `Worksheet` objects.  (# TODO: Additional write-up on these two wrapper classes.)
+Or we can use it with `WorkbookWrapper` and `WorksheetWrapper` objects if we need to cull rows in multiple sheets within the workbook, or do other tasks with the underlying `Workbook` or `Worksheet` objects.

 ## Example 1 (basic)